ianstormtaylor/react-values/docs/guide.md

 ## Spreading Props

-One final change, just for simplicity's sake.
+Let's refactor, just for simplicity's sake.
 You'll notice how we were passing the props in explicitly, but to make your code even simpler you can just spread them directly onto the `<BooleanValue>` instead:

 ```jsx
 const Toggle = props => (